miha-stopar/crypto-notes/proofs1.md

 The basic idea of the protocol is that the verifier generates at random elements w of two types: w = r^2 mod x (type 1) and w = r^2 * y mod x (type 2), and sends these elements to the prover.

-The prover knows the factorization of x and can for each w compute wheter it is QNR or not.
+The prover knows the factorization of x and can for each w compute whether it is QNR or not.
 If y is from QNR, he will be thus able to distinguish between type 1 and type 2.
 If y is from QR, all w will be from QR and the prover will not be able to distinguish.

 However, the danger is that the verifier generates elements w differently than specified by the protocol.
 The correct behaviour can be enforced by complicating the protocol in a way that the verifier convinces the prover that he knows either a square root of w or a square root of w * y^(-1) mod x, without giving the prover any information.